harininarayanan18/SalaryPrediction/README.md

 ### Features in training data:

 jobId (categorical) - A unique identifier for each employee.
-I will not be using this for analysis but only to merge features with their corresponding salaries from the salaries dataset. companyId (categorical) - A unique identifier for each company. jobType (categorical) - Describes the position of the employee, like Junior, Manager, Vice President, CEO, etc. degree (categorical) - Describes the highest educational qualification of the employee, like High School, Bachelors, Masters, etc. major (categorical) - Describes the major chosen by the employee in college, like Chemistry, Math, Physics, etc. industry (categorical) - Describes the industry in which the employee is working, like Auto, Health, Finance, Oil, etc. yearsExperience (numerical) - Number of years of experience the employee has milesFromMetropolis (numerical) - Job location's distance from nearest metropolis.
+I will not be using this for analysis but only to merge features with their corresponding salaries from the salaries dataset.

+companyId (categorical) - A unique identifier for each company.

+jobType (categorical) - Describes the position of the employee, like Junior, Manager, Vice President, CEO, etc.

+degree (categorical) - Describes the highest educational qualification of the employee, like High School, Bachelors, Masters, etc.

+major (categorical) - Describes the major chosen by the employee in college, like Chemistry, Math, Physics, etc.

+industry (categorical) - Describes the industry in which the employee is working, like Auto, Health, Finance, Oil, etc.

+yearsExperience (numerical) - Number of years of experience the employee has.

+milesFromMetropolis (numerical) - Job location's distance from nearest metropolis.